 Don’t forget your houseplants during your spring clean.
 Whenever your plants get a bit dusty, it’s good practice to give them a quick wipe down to protect them from pests and infections, not to mention they will be shining and looking great afterwards too.
 For maximum results with minimum damage, we’d recommend steering clear of many of the commercial plant shine sprays on the market, which can expose leaves to harmful chemicals and stop them functioning properly.
 We’d recommend a very weak solution liquid dish detergent and lukewarm water, mixed together in a spray bottle, as the quickest and most effective way to clean your plants.
 If the water is too hot or too cold, it could be damaging to the plant’s leaves.
 Simply, lightly spray the plant all over and use a microfibre or J-Cloth to gently wipe the leaves free of any dust deposits.
 It will take longer, but wiping your plants clean will ensure that they’re not left with streaks on the leaves following the spray, leaving them shining and healthy.

 With the growing season in full flight, all your houseplants will benefit from additional nutrients to give them a healthy boost.
 Plants in containers need regular feed to top up the nutrient levels in the soil, so apply these rules to your pots in the garden too.
 Plants in the ground often won’t require feeding, as they have a regular supply of nutrients from the ground around them, although veg and fruit may benefit from fertilization.
-We recommend an all-purpose fertilizer which is mixed into your watering can, such as Miracle Gro All Purpose Concentrated Liquid.
+We recommend an all-purpose fertilizer which is mixed into your watering can, such as this organic liquid feed from In-Tray.
 You may want to continue this liquid feed once every 3 or 4 drinks going forward, throughout spring and summer.
 Alternatively, continuous release granules require less applications (feeding plants for up to 6 months), so if you’re a less hands-on gardener, a product such as Miracle Gro All Purpose Continuous Release Granules may be more your cup of tea.
 Whichever you choose, regular feeding and cleaning, along with any a necessary re-potting, will refresh your houseplants and prepare them to look at their best all summer.